wip/app/PRIVACY_POLICY.md

 ## Contact me

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at `wip@martynus.net`.

+## License

+This document may be reused under a [Creative Commons Attribution-ShareAlike License](https://creativecommons.org/licenses/by-sa/4.0/).